 Hoverfly babies (or larvae) are known as maggots and some species have ferocious appetites for aphids.
 I’ve watched them in my own garden gobbling these sap suckers and it’s an amazing sight to behold.
 They suck the juices out of the aphid’s body!

 Hoverfly larvae can control 70 – 100% of the aphids around them.
 Adults will raise their families on plants that are infested with aphids and lay the number of eggs according to the aphid population!

 “We need to stop thinking about aphids as the enemy and instead, as a food source for beneficial predator insects.
 If you have too many aphids, you have an imbalance of not enough predators!”

-To encourage pollinators like hoverflies into your garden, remember to avoid using chemicals or pesticides.
+To encourage pollinators and predator insects like hoverflies into your garden, avoid using chemicals or pesticides.